The Clorox Company (CLX). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $295 is below the $500 target I look for in a stock that has increased dividends as long as CLX has.
-If CLX grows its dividend at 4.1% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.92%.
-CLX earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.
+The NPV MMA Diff. of the $440 is below the $500 target I look for in a stock that has increased dividends as long as CLX has.
+The stock's current yield of 2.73% exceeds the 2.47% estimated 20-year average MMA rate.

 Conclusion: CLX did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
 This quantitatively ranks CLX as a 2-Star Weak stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.6%.
-This dividend growth rate is higher than the 4.1% used in this analysis, thus providing no margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.7%.
+This dividend growth rate is lower than the 4.2% used in this analysis, thus providing no margin of safety.
 CLX has a risk rating of 1.75 which classifies it as a Medium risk stock.

 As a consumer goods company, CLX sells products with a stable demand that are generally not affected by changes in the economy.
 Its products are well known and include these popular brands: Fresh Step, Brita, Glad, Pine-Sol, Hidden Valley, Scoop Away, K C Masterpiece, S.O.S., Kingsford, Tilex, Formula 409, Liquid-Plumr, and its namesake Clorox.
 The company's presence in the natural home/personal care products arena through Burt's Bees and GreenWorks is viewed positively by environmentalists.

-The company's Debt To Total Capital of 88% is down from the 93% August 2014 review, and its Free Cash Flow Payout of 59% increased from 56% in January 2015.
-The stock is trading above my calculated fair value of $85.32.
+The company's Debt To Total Capital of 93% is down from the 98% August 2014 review, and its Free Cash Flow Payout of 56% decreased from 58% in August 2014.
+The stock is trading above my calculated fair value of $89.95.
 I will not be a buyer in the near-term.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.